supershadoe/delta/README.md

 ## delta

-This app allows accessing advanced hotspot settings not exposed through the system settings app on devices that use Stock Android (Pixel, Moto, etc.)
+This app allows accessing advanced hotspot settings not exposed through the system settings app on devices that use Stock Android (Pixel, Nothing, etc.)

 It provides various information and features such as:
 - Usual info provided by settings app such as hotspot name, passphrase, security